Adolph Heinrich Fiegenbaum

 Source: Bureau of Land Management (BLM), General Land Office (GLO) Records Automation web site.
 Accessed April 2003.
 Land patent for Adolphus Fiegenbaum.
 Accession number MO0700_.287; document number 9077.

 The land patent shown here for 40 acres of land in St. Charles County, east of the village of Femme Osage, was issued in St. Louis, Missouri to "Adolphus Fiegenbaum, of St. Charles County, Missouri" on 1 October 1840.
-We have provided a modern-day map of this land in St. Charles County, Missouri.

 Brief Genealogy